 Method 4: Return the PC to its original state

-If you have tried almost all the possible solutions to fix IRQL_NOT_LESS_OR_EQUAL and are unable to fix it.
+If you have tried almost all the possible solutions to fix IRQL_NOT_LESS_OR_EQUAL and cannot fix it.
 So now you need to restore your system to default settings.

 - Click on the “Update and Security” option and then tap on Recovery

-- Now on the next window, you have to click on Reset PC.
+- Now in the next window, you have to click on Reset PC.

 - You will see two options: Keep my files and Remove everything.
 So select as per your preference.